-Meaning, the same inner body sensation that the Buddha felt from his enlightenment is the same inner body sensation that you can feel, because is the source of all that is.
+Meaning, the same inner body sensation that the Buddha felt from his enlightenment is the same inner body sensation that you can feel, because it is the source of all that is.

 Enlightenment was directly correlated with nirvana, the ultimate state of peace.
-Ultimate peace my friends is the ultimate freedom in this life.
+Ultimate peace, my friends, is the ultimate freedom in this life.

-The essence of how Siddhartha became enlightened, through meditation is the very basic foundation of the most popular spiritual teachings in today’s day and age.
+The essence of how Siddhartha became enlightened through meditation is the very basic foundation of the most popular spiritual teachings in today’s day and age.

 Every proclaimed spiritual master has spoken on the human mind, and the nature of it.

-Finding that silent space from within, is the key to inner peace amongst these eastern religious traditions.
+Finding that silent space from within is the key to inner peace amongst these eastern religious traditions.

 Many of Einstein’s words have pointed to this truth.